buehlerfabian/iservmail/README.md

 #  IServ-Mail

-A simple local web server that forwards incoming emails via the Iserv webmail interface.
+A simple local mail server that forwards incoming emails via the Iserv webmail interface.
 It can be used when STMP access is blocked in the Iserv configuration.

 ## Configuration
 Create a file named `config.py` with your Iserv credentials: